Benign Breast Conditions

 When is treatment or follow-up needed?

-Some benign breast conditions can cause discomfort or pain and need treatment.
+Some benign breast conditions cause discomfort or pain and need treatment.
+Some may need to be removed.
 Others don’t need treatment.

 Many benign breast conditions mimic the signs and symptoms of breast cancer.
 These conditions will need follow-up tests and sometimes a biopsy for diagnosis.